-- if you are applying for a grant to create a new woodland;
+- if you're applying for a grant to create a new woodland

-- if you are seeking approval for a woodland compensatory planting scheme required as a condition of a planning permission.
+- if you're seeking approval for a woodland compensatory planting scheme required as a condition of a planning permission.

-We’ve created a new walk-through guide for Land Managers.
-This will help you assess whether your land is suitable for tree planting as well as preparing and submitting an application for grant funding.
+We’ve created a guide for land managers, which will help you assess whether your land is suitable for tree planting as well as preparing and submitting an application for grant funding.
 This guide is aimed at non-sensitive, small-scale (<5 hectare) schemes.
 Depending on scheme complexity and sensitivity, additional steps that are not detailed within this guide may apply.

-We have also simplified our Small Woodland Operational Plan to accompany it, which can now be used for all grant options up to five hectares.
+We have also simplified our small woodland operational plan to accompany it, which can now be used for all grant options up to 5 hectares.

 Get funding for your woodland

-If you are interested in creating new woodland, why not apply for one of the many grant options available through the Forestry Grant Scheme.
-Successful applicants to the scheme will receive:
+If you're interested in creating new woodland, you can apply for one of the many grant options available through the Forestry Grant Scheme.
+Successful applicants to the scheme will get:

-- annual maintenance payments for up to five years (to ensure the best start for your woodland); and
+- annual maintenance payments for up to 5 years (to ensure the best start for your woodland)

-- capital grant (for ground preparation, fencing and tree protection)
+- a capital grant (for ground preparation, fencing and tree protection)